 Trail is not maintained within the Pasayten Wilderness.
-This trail is only maintained to where the bridge is washed out (at about 4 miles) There may be down trees blocking the trail for stock.
+This trail is only maintained to where the bridge is washed out (at about 4 miles).
+There may be down trees blocking the trail for stock.
 The bridge across Eureka Creek washed out so access to camping area on north side of creek is difficult.
 Alert!
-Trail beyond Eureka Creek has not been maintained for over 25 years, is difficult for hikers.
-No water available for 9 miles and is impassable to stock.
+Trail beyond Eureka Creek has not been maintained for over 25 years, is difficult for hikers with no water available for 9 miles and is impassable to stock.

 At a Glance

 Current conditions information The trail beyond the bridge has not been maintained for over 30 years, so is impassable for stock and difficult for hikers.